BenevolenceMessiah/MoonBall_Archiver/README.md

 ### Scenario 3: Semantic File Retrieval

 With its RAG-based retrieval system, MoonBall provides the potential for **semantic-based search** in future versions.
 A user could search for files based on context or descriptions instead of specific filenames, revolutionizing data accessibility.

+### Scenario 4: Secure Extraction with 2FA

+A user wants to protect their archive from unauthorized access.
+They enable **Two-Factor Authentication (2FA)** when creating the archive.
+To extract the files, the user must enter a valid One-Time Password (OTP) to proceed, ensuring the safety of their sensitive data.

 ## Further Expansion